logo

 alt image

-There are two types of tasks in the TOEFL Writing Section: Integrated Writing Task and the Academic Discussion Writing Task.
+There are two types of tasks in the TOEFL Writing Section: the Integrated Writing Task and the Academic Discussion Writing Task.
 With a duration of around 29 minutes, the TOEFL Writing section, a critical component of the TOEFL exam, is designed to evaluate your ability to communicate effectively in written English within an academic context.

 Explore the specifics of each task, and read on to learn everything you need to know about the types of tasks in the TOEFL iBT® Writing section and how to master them!